Complete Buyer’s Guide to IoT Access Control Systems

 1. Credentials.
 Residents carry credentials that use tiny sensors or wireless transmission capabilities to convey data to readers.
 Credentials can take many different forms, from internet-powered cards and fobs to a mobile app that uses a smartphone to send out wireless signals.

 2. Reader.
-Readers take the information that credentials give them and use it to verify the user’s identity.
+Readers use the information credentials provide to verify the user’s identity.
 The type of reader you install depends on the kind of credential you want residents to use.
 There are fob readers, Bluetooth readers, and smartphone-based readers, to name a few.

 3. Electric or magnetic lock.
-When the reader verifies that the credential is valid, it sends a signal to the electric or magnetic lock that secures a door.
+When the reader verifies that the credential is valid, it signals the electric or magnetic lock that secures the door.
 This lock disengages, and visitors can enter.

 Some IoT access control systems also have hardware designed to manage visitor access.
-These are devices that a building tenant can use to talk to somebody at an entrance and remotely unlock the door for them.
+These are devices that a building tenant can use to talk to someone at an entrance and remotely unlock the door.
 Examples of IoT visitor management hardware are door phones, intercom panels, and smartphones with mobile apps.

 Watch how ButterflyMX works: